lmadhuranga/iq/node_js/nodejs_100_questions.md

 HTML, CSS, JavaScript, AngularJS, and ReactJS are some of the essentials of frontend development

 Java, PHP, Python, and Node.js are some of the backend development technologies

-### 11. What is NPM?

-NPM stands for Node Package Manager, responsible for managing all the packages and modules for Node.js.

-Node Package Manager provides two main functionalities:

--   Provides online repositories for node.js packages/modules, which are searchable on search.nodejs.org
--   Provides command-line utility to install Node.js packages and also manages Node.js versions and dependencies

 ### 12. What are the modules in Node.js?

 Modules are like JavaScript libraries that can be used in a Node.js application to include a set of functions.
 To include a module in a Node.js application, use the  **require()**  function with the parentheses containing the module's name.